haifaalmndeel/frontend-nanodegree-feedreader/README.md

 # frontend nanodegree feedreader

+### how to open the page:
+open index.html in your browser

 #####  __First__ thing to do is that I have to Write a test that loops through each feed in the allFeeds object and ensures it has a URL defined and that the URL is not empty.
 * I write a loop for` URL defined` and `name defined` to check if it defined and not empty